wangd12rpi/FinLoRA/rebuttal/final_replies/gpt_oss.md

-# Append the following after the last paragraph in the section `## Expanded Model Diversity` in the summary
+# Append the following to the last paragraph of section `## Expanded Model Diversity` in the summary

 Furthermore, we have begun evaluating and fine-tuning the newly released **`GPT-oss-20B`** model.
 Due to the tight rebuttal timeframe, we have only completed the fine-tuning for the sentiment analysis task so far.
 The initial results